Horst Rick

-Horst Rick (19 December 1936 – 14 July 2012) was a professional soccer player who played as a midfielder in the German American Soccer League and the International Soccer League.
+Horst Rick (December 19, 1936 – July 14, 2012) was an American professional soccer player who played as a midfielder in the German American Soccer League and the International Soccer League.
 He also earned one cap with the United States national team.

 Professional career

 Rick was with Fortuna Düsseldorf, Eintracht Braunschweig and SSV Reutlingen in the German Oberliga from 1958 through 1963.
 In 1964, Rick played for New York Hota of the German American Soccer League.
 He then spent the 1965 International Soccer League with the New Yorkers.

 National team

 Rick earned his one cap with the national team in a 10–0 loss to England on 27 May 1964.